top of page

 Screen Shot 2022-03-20 at 1.31.44 PM.png

-Conduct air monitoring at the fence line of Arlington drill sites located next to protected use properties (with a special focus on benzene).
+Conduct air monitoring, with community oversight, at the fence line of Arlington drill sites located next to protected use properties (with a special focus on benzene).
 Report results publicly, in real-time, and use an independent lab with community oversight.

 7